eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 All the test are on the test1.cpp file you can found on google_test folder.
 Two fixture are implement, and each one correspond to a different part of the project.
 SetUp is implement in each one to facilitate the Test.
 ### Testing the Parseur
-This correspond to the fixture Fixture_Interpreter.
+This correspond to the fixture **Fixture_Interpreter**.
 The goal is to tcheck all the corner case of our parseur and verify if it can reconstruct the desired fonction.
 For this case, we compare the constructed function with the reel one, and assert if our parser can actually :<br/>
 - can make simple operation ( + ; - ; * ; / )
 - respect the priority of operation